 Bulls' Wendell Carter: Officially out Thursday

-Carter (thumb) will not play in Thursday's game against the Nuggets, The Chicago Sun-Times reports.
+Carter (thumb) has been ruled out of Thursday's game against the Nuggets, Malika Andrews of ESPN reports.

-This comes as no surprise given Carter is dealing with a sprained thumb that is leaving his availability for the next few weeks in doubt.
-The Bulls are currently calling the big man day-to-day, but he is set for an official evaluation when the team returns back to Chicago on Friday.
-With Carter out Thursday, Robin Lopez, Bobby Portis and Cristiano Felicio could all be in line for extended minutes in the froncourt.
+The Bulls officially diagnosed Carter with a sprained left thumb, and while he's not expected to miss extended time, he'll be held out Thursday after playing through the injury for much of Tuesday's loss to the Lakers.
+Expect Robin Lopez and Cristiano Felicio to pick up some run at center, though the Bulls could also go small with Bobby Portis, or even Lauri Markkanen, seeing time at the five.

 More News